sejal-jagtap/de_sql_guidebook/README.md

 ORDER BY institution_avg_score DESC;
 ```

-Q. How to handle missing review data gracefully?
+### Q. How to handle missing scores and replace NULL with 0?

 **14. COALESCE Command**
+Explanation:
+COALESCE() replaces NULL values with a default value (0 here), ensuring no missing data in average calculations.

 ```sql
 SELECT